 Our company has been in existence since January 2002.
 From 2002 until 2005, our operations focused on organizing and staffing our company and developing our technology platform.
 In 2005, we recognized our first revenues from product sales.
 Since 2005, we have continued to generate revenues, but because our revenue growth has occurred in recent periods, our limited operating history may make it difficult to evaluate our current business and predict our future performance.
-Additionally, since 2006, a major portion of our business revolved around our research and development collaboration with Shell with respect to advanced biofuels, and the collaboration accounted for 62%, 51% and 51%, of our revenues in 2010, 2011 and 2012 respectively.
-The Shell collaboration ended in August 2012 and we undertook a significant restructuring of our operations as a result and refocused our business on the pharmaceuticals market.
+Additionally, from 2006 to August 2012, a major portion of our business revolved around our research and development collaboration with Shell with respect to advanced biofuels, and the collaboration accounted for 62%, 51% and 51%, of our revenues in 2010, 2011 and 2012 respectively.
+Upon the termination of the Shell collaboration in August 2012, we undertook a significant restructuring of our operations as a result and refocused our business on the pharmaceuticals market.
+On November 12, 2013, we announced that we had immediately begun to wind down our CodeXyme® cellulase enzymes program, and that we had stopped further development of our CodeXold detergent alcohols program in the third quarter of 2013.
 As a result of these changes in our business and any changes to our business focus that we may make as we move forward, our operating history in past periods may not provide much of a basis to evaluate our current business or predict our future performance.
 Any assessments of our current business and predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history or if we had not experienced significant changes to our business.
-We have encountered and will continue to encounter risks and difficulties frequently experienced by young comparise in rapidly changing industries.
+We have encountered and will continue to encounter risks and difficulties frequently experienced by young companies in rapidly changing industries.
 If we do not address these risks successfully, our business will be harmed.